Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

-The \rac{} framework uses the commitment predictions to fix binary variables in the FRAC and the LAC, reducing the dimensionalities of these optimization problems.
+The \rac{} framework uses commitment predictions to fix binary variables, reducing the dimensionalities of these optimization problems.
 Moreover, the confidence values associated with the predictions provide valuable information about which predictions must be used in this process in order to balance the quality of the solutions and the dimensionality reduction.
-Using lower confidence predictions may deteriote the quality of the solutions, while only using the predictions with the highest confidence may not provide significant computational benefits.
-Figure \ref{img:confidence_subset} explores this trade-offs.
-The x-axis captures the percentage of predictions selected to fix variables in the optimization models, which is called the {\em confident subset}.
+Using lower confidence predictions may deteriorate the quality of the solutions, while only using the predictions with the highest confidence may not provide significant computational benefits.
+Figure~\ref{img:confidence_subset} explores this trade-off.
+The x-axis captures the percentage of highly confident commitment predictions selected to fix variables in the optimization models, which is called the {\em confident subset}.
 The y-axis captures the average accuracy of the selected predictions.
-The percentages are ranked in decreasing order in Figure \ref{img:confidence_subset}: a percentage of 100\% means that all the predictions will be used; a percentage of 30\% means that the confident subset consists of the 30\% of predictions that have the highest confidence values.
+The percentages are ranked in decreasing order in Figure~\ref{img:confidence_subset}: a percentage of 100\% means that all the predictions will be used; a percentage of 30\% means that the confident subset consists of the 30\% of predictions with the highest confidence values.
 The figure shows how fast the average accuracy increases monotonically as the size of the confident subset decreases for both the FRAC and the LAC cases.
-For the LAC, the accuracy can increase to around $0.999$ as soon as the confident subset contains less than 50\% of the predictions.
-These predictions are likely to be accurate, leading to an attractive tradeoff between solution quality and dimensionality reduction.
+For the LAC, the accuracy can increase to around $1.000$ as soon as the confident subset contains less than 50\% of the predictions.
+Similarly, for the DA-FRAC, the accuracy increases to around $0.998$ if low-confident commitment estimates are rejected, whereas when all commitment estimates are concerned, the accuracy was $0.981$.
+These predictions based on the MC-dropout-based confidence measure are likely to be accurate, leading to an attractive tradeoff between solution quality and dimensionality reduction in the reduced optimization.

+Figure~\ref{img:confidence_subset} also includes the binary entropy (denoted as {\em Entropy}) for comparison.
+This measure is directly induced by the softmax-based probability \cite{hendrycks2016baseline}, which has been utilized in the previous ML-based approaches in power system applications \cite{ramesh2022feasibility,xavier2021learning}.
+The figure shows that the proposed confidence measure (based on MC-dropout) performs better than the binary entropy to classify the confident subset.
+This coincides with the comparison results in \cite{leibig2017leveraging} in the medical domain.